Haozong-Zeng/vsait/README.md

 # VSAIT: Unpaired Image Translation via Vector Symbolic Architectures

+## This is a modified version of the following work:

 [Justin Theiss](https://www.linkedin.com/in/justin-d-theiss), [Jay Leverett](https://www.linkedin.com/in/jay-leverett), [Daeil Kim](https://www.linkedin.com/in/daeil), [Aayush Prakash](https://ca.linkedin.com/in/aayush-prakash-0798142b)<br>
 In ECCV 2022 (Oral).

+## For replication of the style transferation in PyMouse Lifter.
+Thanks to the original authors for their excellent work.

-Source GTA5                        |  GTA5 Translated with VSAIT
+Source PyMouse Lifter                        |  PyMouse Lifter Translated with VSAIT :---------------------------------:|:-------------------------:
-:---------------------------------:|:-------------------------:
 ![Source GTA](./docs/imgs/gta.gif) | ![Translated GTA](./docs/imgs/vsait_gta2city.gif)